ahmad-tavasolinia/BIM-LCA-RammedEarth/README.md

-Extracts wall volumes from a Revit model, maps them to peer-reviewed cradle-to-gate carbon coefficients, and writes the results back into the model as persistent shared parameters — making embodied carbon visible in schedules, the Properties palette, and filters without any external software.
+Extracts wall volumes from a Revit model, maps them to peer-reviewed cradle-to-gate carbon coefficients, and writes the results back into the model as persistent shared parameters, making embodied carbon visible in schedules, the Properties palette, and filters without any external software.